AMReX-Fluids/IAMR/Docs/sphinx_documentation/source/TimeStep.rst

 At each face the normal velocity (e.g., :math:`u_{i+1/2,j,k}`) is assumed constant over the time step.

-- **Step 1**: Construct a limited piecewise trilinear representation of the solution in each grid cell of the form,
+- **Step 1**: Construct a limited piecewise trilinear (bilinear in 2D) representation of the solution in each grid cell of the form,

 .. math::